If you’re in a hurry and just want to find out what the best lenses for the Nikon D3100 are, then I’d recommend the following:

 Why Trust Me?

-As with all of the Ultimate Guides I create, I have poured countless hours of research into this article to make sure you have all the information you need to make the best decision.
+As with all of the articles I write, I have poured countless hours of research into it to make sure you have all the information you need to make the best decision.

 I’ve been a professional filmmaker and photographer since 2018 and have been lucky enough to work on projects all over the world with brands such as Alaska Airlines, Kayak.com, Prague Tourism, Visa, Airbnb, and many more.
 If you’re curious to see the full list of companies we’ve worked with, just head over to our Work With Us page.